eldritchtools/palworld-breeding-calculator-old/README.md

-# Palworld Breeding Calculator P;d
+# Palworld Breeding Calculator Old

 Breeding calculator web tool for the game Palworld.
 This is the version maintained for migration purposes.